-In this study, a river plume is defined as a water mass with a color different from that of the ambient water masses; the water color is estimated from normalized water-leaving radiation at a wavelength of 555 nm (nLw555).
+In this study a river plume is defined as a water mass with a spectral reflectance (~color) different from that of the ambient water masses; this was assessed here using the values of normalized waterleaving radiation at a wavelength of 555 nm (nLw555).
 Plumes were identified using SeaWiFS radiometer data collected between October 6 (Julian Day 279) 1997 and June 26 (Julian Day 177) 2003.
-The high-resolution (1 km) optical measurements (Level 1A data) of SeaWiFS radiometer (Acker et al. 2002) were obtained from the NASA Goddard Space Flight Center Distributed Active Archive Center (GSFC DAAC) and processed using SeaDAS software (Version 4.3).
-To calculate nLw555 normalized water-leaving radiances (Level 2 data), near-coincident NCEP meteorological and EPTOMS and TOVS ozone data files were obtained from GSFC DAAC and applied to corresponding SeaWiFS Level 1A data.
+The high-resolution (1.1-km) optical measurements (Level 1A data) of the SeaWiFS radiometer (Acker et al., 2002) were obtained from the NASA Goddard Space Flight Center Distributed Active Archive Center (GSFC DAAC) and processed using SeaDAS software (Version 4.3).
+To calculate nLw555 normalized water-leaving radiances (Level 2 data), near-coincident NCEP meteorological and EPTOMS ozone data files were obtained from GSFC DAAC and applied to corresponding SeaWiFS Level 1A data.